pi-top/pi-top-Python-SDK/docs/labs.rst

 achieve this we have added a number of classes which each serve a different
 purpose:

-- WebServer for simple websites
+- WebServer: for simple static websites or ground-up customisation
 - WebController for building websites that interact with your pi-top
 - RoverWebController for controlling rover projects
 - Prebuilt blueprints for quickly adding features to your custom WebServers